1. What can we do to improve the performance of Informatica Aggregator Transformation?

-The main advantage of partitioning a session is to get better server’s process and competence.
-Other advantage is it implements the solo sequences within the session.8.
-Differentiate between mapping parameter and mapping variable ?_text]Answer :
+Answer: The main advantage of partitioning a session is to get a better server’s process and competence.
+Another advantage is it implements the solo sequences within the session.

-Informatica Interview Questions9.
-How can we update a record in target table without using Update strategy ?_text]Answer :
+9. How can we update a record in the target table without using Update strategy?

 Suppose we want to update “Customer Address” without an Update Strategy.
-Then we have to define “Customer ID” as primary key in Informatica level and we will have to connect Customer ID and Customer Address fields in the mapping.
-If the session properties are set correctly as described above, then the mapping will only update the customer address field for all matching customer IDs.10.
-What are the new features of Informatica 9.x Developer ?_text]Answer :
+Then we have to define “Customer ID” as a primary key in Informatica level and we will have to connect Customer ID and Customer Address fields in the mapping.
+If the session properties are set correctly as described above, then the mapping will only update the customer address field for all matching customer IDs.

 Now you can write SQL override on un-cached lookup also.
 Previously you could do it only on cached lookup

 Database deadlock resilience feature – this will ensure that your session does not immediately fail if it encounters any database deadlock, it will now retry the operation again.
-You can configure number of retry attempts.
+You can configure several retry attempts.

-Tracing Level can be defined as the amount of information that the server writes in the log file.
-Tracing Level is created and configured either at the transformation level or at session level else at both the levels.
+Answer: Tracing Level can be defined as the amount of information that the server writes in the log file.
+Tracing Level is created and configured either at the transformation level or at the session-level else at both the levels.

 Given below are the 4 types of tracing level: